astropy/astropy/docs/modeling/example-fitting-constraints.rst

 attributes on a parameter.
 Bounds for the `~astropy.modeling.fitting.LevMarLSQFitter` are always exactly satisfied--if the value of the parameter is outside the fitting interval, it will be reset to the value at the bounds.
-The `~astropy.modeling.fitting.SLSQPLSQFitter` optimiztion algorithm handles bounds internally.
+The `~astropy.modeling.fitting.SLSQPLSQFitter` optimization algorithm handles bounds internally.

 .. _tied: